junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas wobbles a little, but he manages to stand straight.

-"We are not safe here," his voice croaked, tone warning, "They can be anywhere, any statues."
+"It's too dangerous out here," his voice croaked, tone warning, "They can be anywhere, any statues."
 He nods at across street, Dean follows his sight, seeing two statues standing in the light lit from the mansion, the statues of a mother and a son.

-"He's right, too much temporal energies, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an oilless pen.
+"He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up pen.
 "Let's go inside first."

 "You good to walk, man?"
 Dean asks under his breath, stilling holding Cas up like supporting an old man to cross streets.

 Cas answers him, "I'm not fragile, Dean."

-Dean still doesn't move his hands away.
+Dean doesn't move his hands away until they reach the building.

 <br>

-The giant beautiful classic-looking architecture in front of them is the biggest, most likely the richest house they can see around the place, and best of all, the brightest, with the most light -- where they can for sure see the Weeping Angels coming if they dare try.
+The giant beautiful classic architecture in front of them is the biggest, most likely the richest house they can see around the place, and best of all, the brightest, with the most light -- where they can for sure see the Weeping Angels coming if they dare try.

 Amy knocks at the door.